cujojs/when/docs/api.md

 // two remote resources, and then waiting for all that to finish before going
 // forward.
 The APIs are all callback-based, but only promises are manipulated.

-// .bind is needed because the context is lost var oldHidden = callbacks.apply($old.fadeOut.bind($old), ["slow"]);
+// Function.prototype.bind is needed to preserve the context var oldHidden = callbacks.apply($old.fadeOut.bind($old), ["slow"]);

 var transitionedScreens = oldHidden.then(function() {